MINI Paceman (2013-2016) Review

 When new, the MINI Paceman came with run-flat tyres, and these add an extra degree of firmness to the ride.
 They can be particularly unyielding in town.
 It’s worth trying to find out what sort of tyres any second-hand car is using – despite the implications for ride quality, they should ideally be run-flats.

 The regular MINI Cooper engine sounds like it should be sporty, but it doesn’t have the grunt to offset the extra weight of the Paceman.
 It only has 122PS, so even the quickest version can’t dip under 10 seconds for the 0-62mph dash.
-It also lacks pulling power, so drivers have to make plentiful use of engine revs and the six-speed gearbox.
+It also lacks pulling power, so drivers must use engine revs and the six-speed gearbox.
 All models have nice snappy gearshifts, but even so, it’s a bit of a drag if you want to travel quickly.

 The Cooper S is the best all-rounder.
 It has a turbocharged 1.6-litre engine that produces 190PS.
 Zero to 62mph takes 7.4 seconds, which still isn’t as fast as the best hot hatches, but makes it feel much livelier.
-You can press the accelerator and surge forward, rather than pressing it, not feeling any response, then having to change down a gear or two.
+Press the accelerator and it surges forward while decent mid-gear punch means overtaking is easy.
+We'd recommend opting for the six-speed manual over the automatic here.

-You can also get a MINI Paceman with an automatic gearbox, but it’s a disappointing transmission that has an impact on both performance and fuel economy.
-Our advice is to stick with the manual, for that more authentic and MINI-like experience.
+You can also get a MINI Paceman with an automatic gearbox, but it’s a disappointing transmission that impacts both performance and fuel economy.
+Stick with the manual for a more authentic and MINI-like experience.

-As it is a bigger car, the MINI Paceman is a bit more refined than a normal MINI.
-Noise from the road surface is better isolated and there’s less suspension clatter over bumps.
+As it's a bigger car, the MINI Paceman is a bit more refined than a normal MINI.
+Noise from the road surface is better isolated, and there’s less suspension clatter over bumps.
 It’s better in terms of wind noise at speed as well, helped by aerodynamics that are just a bit sleeker than the stubby and upright MINI.

 The MINI Paceman has cool frameless doors, just like the smaller MINI.
 These automatically wind the window down slightly when you open them, then go back up when you close it.
 Why?
 To ensure a tighter door seal, to keep wind noise at bay.
 Open the window slightly at speed and you’ll realise how effective it is.

-Euro NCAP didn’t test the MINI Paceman for crash safety performance, because it is an iteration of the Countryman, which it assessed in 2010 – and awarded with five stars.
-Adult occupant protection was rated at 84% and child occupant protection 83%.
-Pedestrian protection scored 63% and Euro NCAP awarded 71% for safety assist features.
+Euro NCAP didn’t test the MINI Paceman for crash safety performance, because it is an iteration of the Countryman, which it assessed in 2010, and was awarded five stars.
+Adult occupant protection was rated at 84%, and child occupant protection at 83%.
+Pedestrian protection scored 63%, and Euro NCAP awarded 71% for safety assist features.
 It’s worth noting, however, that these ratings are assessed to a 10-year-old standard: Euro NCAP is a lot stricter these days.

 MPG and fuel costs: What does a MINI Paceman cost to run?